PuddleduckProductions/MysticForestParkRanger/Documentation/docs/playtesting.md

 We want to avoid interfering with the player’s experience as much as possible, and so here are the rules for coordinating a playtest:

 1. Always take notes
-  - Anything the player says, write it down
+	a.
+Anything the player says, write it down
-  - If you notice anything yourself, write it down.
+	b.
+If you notice anything yourself, write it down.
-  - Notes should be shared in Discord when the playtest is concluded.
+	c.
+Notes should be shared in Discord when the playtest is concluded.
 2. No talking to the player during the playtest.
-  - You should ask for their train of thought/stream of consciousness if they are being quiet, but that’s it.
+	a.
+You should ask for their train of thought/stream of consciousness if they are being quiet, but that’s it.
-  - You can talk to them before and after, but you should aim to only cover what the playtesting document covers and the questions the form asks.
+	b.
+You can talk to them before and after, but you should aim to only cover what the playtesting document covers and the questions the form asks.
-  - Avoid making excuses for the game’s content.
+	c.
+Avoid making excuses for the game’s content.
-    - No “oh, yeah this hasn’t been fixed yet”, or “this WILL look like something else”
+		i.
+No “oh, yeah this hasn’t been fixed yet”, or “this WILL look like something else”
 3. Only help if the player asks for help after about 5 minutes of them being stuck.